ccb-hms/computervision/README.md

 ### Install on O2 at Harvard Medical School ###
 <h3><img align="center" width="25%" src=./images/cloud_computing_640_3.jpg></h3>

-O2 is the linux-based high-performance computing platform at Harvard Medical School.
+O2 is the Linux-based high-performance computing platform at Harvard Medical School.
 The platform is managed by the Research Computing Group, part of [HMS IT](http://it.hms.harvard.edu/), and documented on the [O2 documentation website](https://harvardmed.atlassian.net/wiki/spaces/O2/overview?homepageId=1586790623).
 The cluster does not support Docker at this time, so we recommend creating a